joeyguerra/joeyguerra/pages/blog/2021/senior-engineer-skills.md

 ---
-{
-    layout: './pages/layouts/post.html',
+layout: './pages/layouts/post.html'
-    image: '',
-    title: 'Tactical suggestions for developing non-coding skills',
+title: "Tactical suggestions for developing non-coding skills"
-    excerpt: 'As software engineers, we focus our time and attention on learning how to write flexible software; one aspect to building great systems.
-We often neglect non-coding, communication aspects of building great systems.',
+excerpt: "As software engineers, we focus our time and attention on learning how to write flexible software; one aspect to building great systems.
+We often neglect non-coding, communication aspects of building great systems."
-    shouldPublish: true,
-    published: new Date('2021-06-13T20:00:00.000Z'),
+published: 2021-06-13
-    image: '/images/tacocat.jpeg',
-    tags: ['skills'],
 uri: '/blog/2021/senior-engineer-skills.html'
-}
+image: '/images/tacocat.jpeg'
+tags: ['skills']
 ---
 # Tactical suggestions for developing non-coding skills